-- A call-out should be done before 7 am on the day you are absent. - o Call your direct supervisor's school phone and leave a message and - o Send an email to your direct supervisor - o When possible, email students to let them know of your absence. - Emergency lessons should be available and shared within the course structure. - Place a notice/announcement in your online course and an email to all students instructing them what to accomplish in your absence. - In the case of an emergency, school administration will communicate with students and publish the emergency lesson plan.
+• A call-out should be done before 7 am on the day you are absent.

+- o Call your direct supervisor's school phone and leave a message and - o Send an email to your direct supervisor - o When possible, email students to let them know of your absence. - Emergency lessons should be available and shared within the course structure. - Place a notice/announcement in your online course and an email to all students instructing them what to accomplish in your absence. - In the case of an emergency, school administration will communicate with students and publish the emergency lesson plan.

-Reporting Child Abuse and Training
+Reporting Child Abuse & Training

-If you suspect child neglect or abuse, please report this to the school counselor and the Director of Instruction immediately.
+If you suspect child neglect or abuse, please report this to a social worker or school counselor and the Principal immediately.
 Please see the Child Abuse Policy and information about mandated reporting.
-Per PA Act 126 all staff must complete a mandated reporter training once every five years for a minimum of 4 hours.
-Provide updated certificates to your direct supervisor.
+Per PA Act 126 all staff must complete a mandated reporter training once every five years for a minimum of 3 hours.
+Provide updated certificates to the ECCS HR office.

-Self-Inflicted Harm and Suicide
+Self-Inflicted Harm & Suicide

-If a student discusses harm or suicide notify the school counselor and the Director of Instruction immediately.
-Please see the Suicide Policy.
-Per PA Act 79, all staff must complete suicide prevention training every five years.
-Provide updated certificates to your direct supervisor.
+Per PA Act 79, all staff must complete a minimum of 4 hours of suicide prevention training every three years.
+Provide updated certificates to the ECCS HR office.